ortus-boxlang/boxlang-docs/beyond-the-100/applicationcfc.md

 ## Life-Cycle Events

-The `Application.bx` also acts like a big event listener waiting for the Boxlang server engine to call its methods in callback fashion.
+The `Application.bx` also acts like a big event listener waiting for the BoxLang server engine to call its methods in callback fashion.
 You can listen to when an error occurs to even when a missing template is requested and much more.
 If I am missing some here, please refer to the latest documentation for the latest updates: [https://cfdocs.org/application](https://cfdocs.org/application)

 * **onApplicationStart**: The very first time your application is requested, the `onApplicationStart` event is broadcast.
 It only happens once, until your application times out, the process is restarted, or the computer is restarted.
-* **onSessionStart**: Whenever a NEW user requests any resource in your web application Boxlang will assign them a unique session identifier and call this method for you.
+* **onSessionStart**: Whenever a NEW user requests any resource in your web application BoxLang will assign them a unique session identifier and call this method for you.
 * **onRequestStart**: Executes before every requested resource and receives the targeted page in the arguments.
 You can decide to process the page or not by returning a boolean variable.
 * **onRequest**: This callback allows you to actually include the requested page or not.
 Consider the `onRequestStart()` as a before advice and the `onRequest` as an around advice over the request.
 You must `include` the requested page or the page will never be processed
 * **onRequestEnd**: Also receives the targetPage and executes after onRequestStart() and onRequest() have fired.